 How to Prevent The Flu

 Besides a flu shot, there are other ways you can prevent the flu from spreading:

 - Wash your hands!
 And use hand sanitizer often.
 This helps reduce the chance of spreading germs.
-You can read our guide on how to make hand sanitizer at home if you’re unable to purchase it.

 - Don’t cough or sneeze in your hand or uncovered.
 This may seem like a no-brainer, but kids (and many adults) need a reminder every now and then.

 - Regularly wipe down surfaces with disinfectant wipes, especially if you’ve been in close contact with someone who’s sick.
 Wipe down your shopping carts and any public doors before touching them.
 If you can’t wipe them down before using them, make sure to wash your hands thoroughly afterwards.

 - Stay healthy.
 Remember to get plenty of rest, eat a well-balanced diet, drink enough water, and exercise regularly.
 A healthy body is a happy body.